Peter Bellamy: Death

-Shortly before his death, his widow, Jenny, later told Michael Grosvenor Myer, he had spent a whole day listening intently and self-critically to his entire record output, saying at the end "But I am good.
+Bellamy's widow, Jenny, later told Michael Grosvenor Myer that shortly before his death, he had spent a whole day listening intently and self-critically to his entire record output, saying at the end "But I am good.
 What the hell has gone wrong?"

 Karl Dallas's obituary published in The Independent concluded with the words:

 Though his roots were obvious to anyone with half an ear, he added much of himself to what he inherited, and was a giant in a world where the pygmy is the standard by which all must be measured.
 It was unable to contain him, but now he is dead he will no doubt be consigned to the pantheon where the more threatening icons of our time can be tucked away safely, as relics of a past golden age.
 Peter Bellamy knew that the golden age is now, and he made it more glorious with his presence.
 His vast recorded output will be an inspiration to all who follow after.

 His life and work were fondly celebrated by a day of performances including The Transports at Conway Hall in London on 2 October 1992, 13 months after his death.
 Heather Wood, his erstwhile Young Tradition colleague now living in New York, came over specifically to be present on the occasion.